 You can still visit dwc.org/mass for live-streamed daily and weekend Mass.

-There will be no daily Mass at this time, and the church will not be open to visitors during the day during this period.
+The church will not be open to visitors during this period.

 All other buildings will remain closed and locked during this phase of reopening.
 No activities or gatherings may occur in the church or other parish buildings.

 The Parish Office will remain closed to in-person visits until further notice, and is operating under reduced hours.
 We are still accessible by phone or email.